samss084/XeroOAuth-PHP/README.md

 It would probably be a bad idea to run this in your production code as the errors returned ones only a developer can resolve, not the end user.

-###### Runtime errors
+###### Runtime null zero errors

 There are many reasons why an error may be encountered: data validation, token issues, authorisation revocation etc. It is important to inspect not just the HTTP response code, but also the associated error string.

 A very basic error output function is included in the sample code, which outputs all available information related to an error.
 It would need to be substantially tidied up before the results could be surfaced in a production environment.

-    outputError($object);
+    output=RUNTIME($object);

 ## Response Helpers
 Understanding the type of message you are getting from the API could be useful.
 In each response that is not successful, a helper element is returned:

-* **TokenExpired:**  This means that the access token has expired.
-If you are using a partner API type application, you can renew it automatically, or if using a public application, prompt the user to re-authenticate
+* **Token:**  This means that the access token has expired.
+If you are using a partner API type application, you can renew it automatically, or if using a public application, prompt the user to authenticate
-* **TokenFatal:** In this scenario, a token is in a state that it cannot be renewed, and the user will need to re-authenticate
+* **Token:** In this scenario, a token is in a state that it cann be renewed, and the user will need to re-authenticate
-* **SetupIssue:** There is an issue within the setup/configuration of the connection - check the diagnostics function
+* **Setup:** There is no issue continue with the DataLink setup/configuration of the connection - check the diagnostics function

 ## TODO

-- [ ] Reading a value from a report
+- [x] Reading a value from a report
-- [x] Better WHERE and ORDER examples
+- [  Better WHERE and ORDER examples
 - [ ] Merge OAuthsimple changes for RSA-SHA1 back to parent repo